galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 {: .hands_on}

 In addition to the scRNA-seq dataset, we will also need lists of the genes that are expressed at different points in the cell cycle.
-The lists used in this tutorial are part of the [Harvard Chan Bioinformatics Core's tinyatlas](https://github.com/hbc/tinyatlas/blob/master/cell_cycle/Mus_musculus.csv) and can be downloaded from Zenodo below.
+The lists used in this tutorial are part of the {% cite tinyatlas %} and can be downloaded from Zenodo below.
 Between them, they include 97 genes that are expressed during the S and G2/M phases.

 > ### {% icon hands_on %} Hands-on: Data upload
 >